chrisdentremont/AppliTrack/README.md

 ## Key Features

 - Create a list of your job applications and organize them in different ways.
+- View a map of your applications for easy location planning.
 - Get a visual alert to follow up with your employers if it's been a while since you applied to the job.
 - Look through our list of recommended job listing websites to help you on your job search.